ErniW/Arduino-distance-sensors-comparison/README.md

 - *URM37 communicates via Serial but it has various operation modes.
 It has additional features comparing it to other DFRobot sensors mentioned above.*
 - *URM37 has built-in temperature sensor.*
 - *URM37 has a button to switch from Serial (TTL) to RS232 communication.
 Do not play with that!*
-- *URM37 has very large measurement angle.*
+- *URM37 has very large measurement angle, it grabs everything and can't work correctly inside narrow hallway.
+It's suitable for large scale measurements.*

 ## Sharp GP2Y0A41SK0F and Sharp GP2Y0A21YK0F
 *Sensors are similar.*